PDC-support/benchmarks-procurement/benchmarks/PowerFLOW/README.md

 ## Installation guide

-The benchmark does not require any specific flags, options, or environment variables to be compiled, but some flags may improve performance.
-For questions on the compilation of PowerFLOW please see the contact information below.
+The benchmark does not require any specific flags, options, or environment variables to be compiled.

 ## Benchmark case